mac-comp127/weather-display/README.md

 In the `test` directory, in the `comp127.weather.widgets` package, run `SingleWidgetTest`.
 This class is designed to help you test new widgets as you develop them.
 Right now, it is set up to test `TemperatureWidget`, but you will eventually use it to test others too.

+⚠️ **This isn't a `JUnit` testing class**!
+There won't be any icons on the left side that run unit testing cases.
+Just run this class as usual: from the Run and Debug pane, with F5, clicking the arrow in the upper right, or similar.

 Much like `WeatherProgram`, this class displays widgets on a canvas.
 However, there are two important differences:

 - **It shows just one widget at many different sizes.** This is to make sure the widget scales itself properly, so that it looks good whether it is large or small.